caspertyson/kiwicaptcha/README.md

 - **Unique Session IDs**: Each CAPTCHA challenge is associated with a unique session ID, ensuring that responses can be accurately verified against the original question.
 - **Timed Responses**: The system monitors the time taken to respond to the CAPTCHA, adding another layer of bot detection.
-Responses that are too quick or come after a long delay can be flagged for review.
+Responses that come after a long delay will be rejected.

 ## Integration Process